bmezaris/ObjectGraphs/README.md

 ```
 The extracted features will be saved in the ```feats/``` directory.

-To train the classifier head on the extracted frame features, run
+To train the classifier head on the GCN-extracted frame features, run
 ```
 python train_lstm.py --feats_folder <feats dir> [--dataset <fcvid|ylimed>]
 ```